 Maximizing the use of your coupons

-21. When using those few coupons, find an organizing system that works for you.
-I use one envelope for each aisle of the store and put the matching coupons in that envelope.
+When using those few coupons, find an organizing system that works for you.
+I use one envelope for each store aisle and put the matching coupons in that envelope.
 Some people prefer a binder or a coupon holder.

-I keep my coupons in the car so the next time I make a quick stop at the grocery store, I always have them with me.
+I keep my coupons in the car, so I always have them the next time I stop at the grocery store.
 I reorganize and purge them when I need to wait.
 This keeps the coupons that I have on hand fresh in my mind.
-Keep your restaurant and fast food coupons with you too, just in case.
+Keep your restaurant and fast food coupons with you, too, just in case.

-22. Put your kids in charge!
+Put your kids in charge!
 If your kids are old enough, have them help you with meal planning and cost-cutting.
 Split the savings with them and call it their allowance.
-Think of all the lessons you can incorporate by including them in meal planning, price comparing, and the money-stretching needed to run a household.
-They aren’t teaching this at school but it is a needed life skill.
+Think of all the lessons you can incorporate in meal planning, price comparing, and the money-stretching needed to run a household.
+They aren’t teaching this at school, but it is a needed life skill.

-23. Use e-Coupons – many grocery stores have electronic coupons that you can load right to your store loyalty card ahead of time.
-Swipe your card at checkout and those coupons come right off your bill.
-This is a great way to start a separate fund for Christmas shopping or for a special splurge.
+Use e-Coupons – Many grocery stores have electronic coupons that you can load right to your store loyalty card ahead of time.
+Swipe your card at checkout, and those coupons will come off your bill.
+This is a great way to start a separate fund for Christmas shopping or a special splurge.

 Ways to Money on Food: Strategize when Grocery Shopping

-25. Look at least five different stores that focus on the same category.
-Pick one drug store; CVS, RiteAid, or Walgreens and follow their sales, and use coupons to match up with a sale.
+Pick one drug store, CVS or Walgreens, follow their sales, and use coupons to match up with a sale.

 Check the Sunday flyer to see their loss leaders for the week.
 You can save so much money on your toiletries, beauty products, paper products, OTC medicines, and more when you shop this way.
-You can get items for free and items that you can donate to your local shelter by shopping smarter at the drugstores.
+You can get items for free and items to donate to your local shelter by shopping smarter at the drugstores.

 If you shop at a big box wholesale club and feel like you are spending too much money, you must take the time to see if you can save more money by buying some of these items elsewhere.
 Not everything purchased at these warehouse stores is a bargain.
-Sometimes we find ourselves consuming more because we have more, or throwing out perishable items because the quantity is too large.
+Sometimes, we consume more because we have more or throw out perishable items because the quantity is too large.

-27. One of my favorite ways to save on groceries is to stay out of too many stores.
-If you are visiting several stores for just one or two specialty items, visit once a month and buy what you need for the entire month.
+One of my favorite ways to save on groceries is to avoid too many stores.
+If you visit several stores for just one or two specialty items, visit once a month and buy what you need for the entire month.
 Limit the number of stores you frequent.
 This can also help you avoid making impulse purchases.

-28. Try buying your non-perishable online.
-You can stock up on your beauty products, toiletries, snacks cleaning supplies, and more using Amazon.
+Try buying your non-perishable online.
+You can stock up on your beauty products, toiletries, snacks, cleaning supplies, and more using Amazon.
 Use the Subscribe & Save feature for those items you need all the time.
-This way, you can save additional money and can also change this option anytime.
+This way, you can save additional money and change this option anytime.
 Order enough to get free shipping if you do not have an Amazon Prime membership.

-29. Try the dollar store in your area.
-The dollar stores are really competing with groceries stores these days because of the best deals they have.
-It’s a great place to check frozen foods, produce, canned goods, and more.
-You will see many brand names now whereas a few years ago, it was mostly off-label goods.
+Try the dollar store in your area.
+Dollar stores are competing with grocery stores because of the deals they have.
+It’s a great place to check frozen foods, produce, canned goods, cleaning supplies, storage items, and more.
+You will see many brand names now, whereas a few years ago, they were primarily off-label goods.

-30. Try the store brands.
-Those can be a very good deal when you compare the ingredients and see they are the same as the name brand.
-This not only works for grocery shopping but for OTC medication, beauty products, and more.
+Try the store brands.
+Those can be an excellent deal when you compare the ingredients and see they are the same as the name brand.
+This not only works for grocery shopping but also OTC medication, beauty products, and more.

 More Ways To Save on Groceries

-32. Keep track of the schedule of local produce at Farmer’s Markets.
-The website Local Harvest will tell you what Farmers Market is in your area.
+Keep track of the schedule of local produce at Farmer’s Markets.
+The Local Harvest website will tell you what Farmers Market is in your area.

-33. Set a goal for saving a certain amount of money on your grocery bill and then plan a special family activity with some of the savings.
+Set a goal for saving a certain amount of money on your grocery bill, and then plan a unique family activity with some of the savings.
 I recommend getting everyone involved in the process.
-Make a visual prop to continually track your progress to keep everyone motivated.
+Make a visual prop to track your progress and keep everyone motivated continually.

-If you have additional ideas on ways to save on groceries, share them in the comment section below.
+If you have additional ideas to add to “Ways to Save on Groceries”, share them in the comment section below.
 Together, we can find more ways to stretch our dollars!

 - Moving Tips to Make Moving Easier